HackYourFutureBelgium/home/coaches/coaching-roles.md

 Here you can find out how you can match your free time with your contribution to HackYourFuture as a coach.

-* Want to share 8hours/week?
-Become Lead Module Coach
+* Want to share 8hours/week? --> Lead Module Coach
-* Want to share some free time on a Sunday, sporadically?
-Become Sunday Assistant Coach
+* Want to share some free time on a Sunday, sporadically? --> Sunday Assistant Coach
-* Want to share 20-40 minutes weekly?
-Become Homework Review Coach
+* Want to share 20-40 minutes weekly? --> Homework Review Coach

 ---